sellpy/license-checker/README.md

-# s3-upload-action
+# License checker

-This action upload a file to AWS S3
+This action extracts licence information for all installed packages.
+It is configurable to exclude all indirect dependencies as well as excluding by name prefix.

 ## Usage